 Military Divorce – The Details

-Additionally, the USFSPA does not automatically entitle a former spouse to a portion of the member’s retired pay.
+The USFSPA does not automatically entitle a former spouse to a portion of the member’s retired pay.
 The former spouse must have been awarded a portion of that member’s military retired pay as property in their final divorce order.
-Also, for orders that are dividing retired pay as property to be enforced under the USFSPA, a member and former spouse need to have been married to each other for 10 years or more, during which the member performed at least 10 years of military service creditable toward retirement eligibility (10/10 rule).
+Also, to enforce orders that divide retired pay as property under the USFSPA, a member and former spouse must have been married to each other for ten years or more, during which the member performed at least ten years of military service creditable toward retirement eligibility (10/10 rule).

-The rules of child custody can be very complex, especially when one or more parent is in the military.
-When the court must also consider potential deployments or base reassignments, the process can be tedious when considering many hypothetical situations.
-Our team at Higdon, Hardy & Zuflacht, L.L.P. can lead you through these uncertainties in child custody, while maintaining the best interests of the child and your custody concerns.
+Child custody rules can be very complex, especially when one or more parent is in the military.
+The process can be tedious when the court must also consider potential deployments or base reassignments.
+Our family law attorneys at Higdon, Hardy & Zuflacht, L.L.P. can lead you through these uncertainties in child custody while maintaining the child’s best interests and your custody concerns.

 Contact a San Antonio Military Divorce Attorney Today

-When considering divorce, the attorneys at the Higdon, Hardy & Zuflacht, L.L.P. are in a strong position to guide you through each step of the process.
-Contact a San Antonio Military Divorce attorney at the Higdon, Hardy & Zuflacht, L.L.P. today by calling (210) 349-9933 and speaking with an expert legal representative with years of experience handling military divorce cases.
-When embarking on the arduous and painful divorce process, protect yourself by hiring a trained legal representative.
+When considering divorce, the attorneys at Higdon, Hardy & Zuflacht, L.L.P. are in a strong position to guide you through each step of the process.
+Contact a San Antonio Military Divorce attorney at Higdon, Hardy & Zuflacht, L.L.P. today by calling (210) 349-9933 and speaking with an expert legal representative with years of experience handling military divorce cases.
+Protect yourself by hiring a trained legal representative when embarking on the arduous and painful divorce process.